Rupee tanks 48 paise to close at record low of 78.85 against US dollar | Headlines

 ''The Indian rupee touched an all-time low of 78.85 against the US Dollar amid dull capital market participation along with FII's outflows in the recent past.
 A sharp surge in crude oil prices from USD 105 to USD 114 also supplied the pressure on rupee skidding down,'' said Jateen Trivedi, VP Research Analyst at LKP Securities.

-Trivedi further said that sustained selling by foreign investors and FED's hawkish tone have made the rupee fall by 100 paise in a matter of six trading days.
+Trivedi further said that sustained selling by foreign investors and FED's hawkish tone has made the rupee fall by 100 paise in a matter of six trading days.

 ''Further weakness can continue if Crude prices resist falling,'' he noted.